 SSDI claims can be filed online at www.ssa.gov.
 SSI claims or a claim for both SSI and SSDI must be filed at your local social security office, or you can call SSA at 1-800-772-1213.

 If your claim is denied, it is probably because the medical records you have are not sufficient enough to prove that you are totally disabled.
 Whether you are not seeing the right specialist, your doctor does not understand the legal requirements, the documents are not proof enough or the administration misinterpreted the records you sent in, you need to show that you are completely disabled.
 At Mevorah & Giglio Law Offices, our attorneys will work with you and your doctor to make your medical records as strong as possible.
 If you are denied Social Security Disability, you have 60 days from the date of the denial letter to start the four step appeal process.
 The steps are:

 If you are denied social security disability or have questions, Mevorah & Giglio Law Offices has experience with all aspects of the social security system and can help you through the appeals process to get you your social security disability benefits.

 Statistics have shown that having a Social Security Disability lawyer greatly increases the chances that the SSA will accept your claim.
 Call us today at 630-932-9100630-932-9100 for a free, no-obligation consultation.

 If you are worried about paying for an attorney, do not.
 For SSI and SSDI cases, attorney's fees are regulated by federal regulations.
 Our lawyers get paid when you get paid, and if you get nothing, we get nothing.
 Mevorah & Giglio Law Offices attorneys are paid on a contingency basis, which means no hourly fees and our percentage must be approved by the SSA.

-    We have four convenient offices to serve you including Chicago, Naperville, Lombard and Bloomingdale, Illinois.
+We have 5 convenient offices to serve you including Chicago, Naperville, Lombard, St. Charles and Bloomingdale, Illinois.
 Weekend and evening hours available.
 Contact us today.